jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 ### Wrap functions you pass as callbacks in arrow functions

-What what am i getting at here?
+What what am I getting at here?
 Consider this:

 ```js 10
 const strawberry = {